Jump to the beginning of content

 (f) to receive and handle complaints from Hong Kong residents.

-Election to the fifth term Legislative Council was held on 9 September 2012.
-A total of 287 candidates signed up for the poll.
-Of these, 216 competed for the 35 geographical constituency seats, and 55 for the 19 contested functional constituency seats.
-Sixteen candidates were elected unopposed in 14 functional constituencies.
+A total of 153 candidates signed up for the poll.
+Of these, 35 competed for the 20 geographical constituency seats, 67 for the 30 functional constituency seats, and 51 for the 40 Election Committee constituency seats.

-The public participated actively in the elections.
+On the polling day, 1.35 million electors cast their votes to return 90 Members from the 153 candidates of different background and different political spectrum.
 The number of voters who cast their votes and the respective turnout rates are set out below:

 i) Geographical constituencies

-For more details on the Fifth Term Legislative Council Elections, please click here to visit the relevant website.
+For more details on the Seventh Term Legislative Council General Election, please click here to visit the relevant website.